 Patient Safety in Other Clinical Environments - Lessons for EMS?
-(References in Appendix 3)

-EMS can benefit greatly from the patient safety experience and expertise that hospitals have gained in the past decade since the Institute of Medicine's call to action in To Err is Human [1].
-The acute care industry was motivated to reduce harm by alarming statistics of preventable medical errors caused by the health care system, stories from patients and families and other powerful forces.
-There has been extensive work describing the epidemiology of medical errors and adverse events in various inpatient and outpatient settings [4-7].
-While the epidemiology studies in prehospital care are not as wide-ranging [8], the indications from other areas of healthcare lead us to assume that there is unrecognized and preventable harm in EMS.

-In the years that followed the sentinel works, To Err is Human, and Crossing the Quality Chasm, Health e began to build the patient safety improvement infrastructure.
+EMS can benefit greatly from the patient safety experience and expertise that hospitals have gained in the past decade since the Institute of Medicine's (IOM) call to action in To Err is Human [1].
+The acute care industry was motivated by alarming statistics of preventable medical errors caused by the health care system, stories from patients and families and other powerful forces to reduce the harm.
+In the years that followed the sentinel IOM works, To Err is Human, and Crossing the Quality Chasm, the health care industry began to build the infrastructure for patient safety improvement.
 They developed error and adverse event taxonomies, reporting systems and tailored quality improvement strategies specifically to address patient safety challenges.
-Strong external forces that drove these efforts include the National Quality Forum (NQF), the Joint Commission (JC), the Institute for Healthcare Improvement (IHI), the Centers for Medicare & Medicaid Services (CMS) and many others.
+Strong external forces that drove the change include the National Quality Forum (NQF), the Joint Commission (JC), the Institute for Healthcare Improvement (IHI), the Centers for Medicare & Medicaid Services (CMS) and many others.